πŸ€– BCH709 AI Assistant: Ask questions about this class using NotebookLM

 # Make sure conda is initialized

-$ micromamba shell init --shell zsh --root-prefix ~/micromamba
+$ conda shell init --shell zsh --root-prefix ~/micromamba

 $ source ~/.zshrc